 This requirement derives from the need to provide sensor data five times as accurately as the controller is expected to dominate the vehicle, which is 8cm during landing according to constraint CONT0200.
-In order to have a resolution of 100X100 pixels on a 20X20cm target at 2m above the ground, which is a top level requirement, the system camera has to be equipped with a lens with a field of view no greater than 35 degrees.
+In order to have a resolution of 100X100 pixels on a 20X20cm target at 2m above the ground, which is a top level requirement here is only one more place where it would be efficient to have a notation system that helps you refer to HL requirements, the system camera has to be equipped with a lens with a field of view no greater than 35 degrees.
 This will provide a footprint with a radius given by $h \tan \theta = 124cm$.
 The target will therefore stay within the camera's field of view if the vehicle is commanded to position itself directly above the target and the lateral stability of the rotorcraft is controlled to within 42cm, thus satisfying another top level requirement.
 By a similar analysis performed by the controls sub-team, this uncertainty has to be reduced to 8cm in order to ensure a safe landing.

 Bandwidth: The ArcSecond sensor can update position data at rates up to 20Hz.
 Although there will be delay on this data because it has to be transmitted to the ground in order to be decoded, this rate is acceptable to correct an on-board position estimation derived from the vehicle's attitude.

-Since the ArcSecond position data does not have a time step associated to it, a velocity estimation can be done at a lower frequency of about $5Hz^4$.
+Since the ArcSecond position data does not have a time step associated to it, a velocity estimation can be done at a lower frequency of about 5Hz^4 .
 This will ensure that, if at some point the delay is larger than the ArcSecond time step and there is no position update, an erroneous velocity will not be input to the controller.
 This velocity data can be called at a lower frequency by the controller to correct velocity estimates from the vehicle's attitude that will be done on board.

-4.2.4.
+1.1.4.4.2.4.
 On-board vs. Off-board Position Loop Decision

-The decision of whether the controller position loop would run on or off-board was affected because the ArcSecond software that decodes laser beam readings can only run on a Windows XP operating system.
+The decision of whether the controller position loop would run on or off-board was affected is this the word you want? because the ArcSecond software that decodes laser beam readings can only run on a Windows XP operating system.
 The decision to decode position data off-board was made after the following considerations: